paybotic/synctera_client_library/docs/GatewayResponse.md

 ### NewGatewayResponse

-`func NewGatewayResponse(active bool, creationTime time.Time, id string, lastModifiedTime time.Time, url string, ) *GatewayResponse`
+`func NewGatewayResponse(active bool, cardProducts []string, creationTime time.Time, id string, lastModifiedTime time.Time, url string, ) *GatewayResponse`

 NewGatewayResponse instantiates a new GatewayResponse object This constructor will assign default values to properties that have it defined,